Copyright_jetcityimage_123RF

 “[At the first session] we thought maybe 50 people would join and we had more than 300.
 Since then, we’ve had three [sessions] on menopause and perimenopause more and more women are asking for sessions on these topics.
 We’ve also had a session on neurodiversity conditions because women are getting diagnosed later in life with [attention deficit/hyperactivity disorder].”

-BMO is also developing a women’s health page in its wellness hub that features recordings of the women’s health sessions and employee resources, including guides on menopause in the workplace.
+BMO has also launched a women’s health page in its wellness hub that features recordings of the women’s health sessions and employee resources, including a guide on menopause in the workplace developed by the Menopause Foundation of Canada.

 Information on women’s health has also resonated with the bank’s male employees, says Gundu.
 “Men have said, ‘I had no idea [about menopause].
 No one teaches this in middle school — and you just don’t hear about this phase in life.”